SillyTavern/SillyTavern-Docs/Installation/Docker.md

     ```

     Save the file by pressing _Ctrl+S_ then exit your editor.

+!!! info
+Note that if you configured Docker network as a bridge, you could also add external IP addresses to the whitelist as usual.
+!!!

 7. Restart the Docker Container to apply the new configuration.